{{org_field_logo}}

 Reporting Infection-Related Incidents

-All staff members are required to report any suspected or confirmed infection-related incidents to the Registered Manager and the Infection Control Lead.
+All staff members are required to report any suspected or confirmed infection-related incidents or concerns.
 This includes:

 Investigation and Follow-Up Measures